Transferring Money From a New Zealand Bank Account to an Overseas Account – How to Send Money to New Zealand

 Whether you are just about to leave New Zealand or you forgot to pay your dad back for your flight to New Zealand, there will come a point during your gap year in New Zealand where you will need to send money to your overseas bank account from your New Zealand bank account.
 To make sure you are aware of your options, as well as being informed on the advantages and disadvantages of each international payment method, we have put this guide together on how to send money to an overseas account from a New Zealand bank account.

 There are a few methods for transferring money overseas from your New Zealand bank account.
 You can do it through your home bank in an online payment (international telegraphic transfer) or with an international bank draft.
-Alternatively, you can use a foreign exchange broker, like XE Money, to transfer money overseas – avoiding the large bank fees.
+Alternatively, you can use a foreign exchange broker, like Wise or XE Money, to transfer money overseas – avoiding the large bank fees.

 Alternatively, if you want to send money from an overseas account to your New Zealand account, check out How to Transfer Money to Your New Zealand Bank Account.